GoyalLab/SingletCodeWebsite/docs/watermelonDatasetVignette.rst

         print("Command failed")
         print("Error:\n", result.stderr)

-Run singletCode to identify true singlets using the cellID-Barcode-UMI file just created
+singletCode module to identify true singlets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the count module available in the command line
+Using the count module available in the command line and the sheet we just created which
+has details about cellID, barcode and sample, we can identify true singlets

 .. code:: ipython3

-    import subprocess

     result = subprocess.run([
         'python',